Problem-solving and problem prevention

 Printer jam example

 There are other ways the printer can lose function.
 It can be out of paper, lose power or there can be an issue with the network connection.
 And there are different failure modes (causes) for each of those.
 Capturing this type of detail is essential for organizations to have a complete understanding of their problems – to prevent them.
 Many industries take full advantage of this tool.
 Many do not.

 Visual FMEA - A Cumulative Cause Map™

 An FMEA table may be 10 failure modes, 1,000 or 10,000.
 An FMEA table may fit on one page or fill a 150-page binder.
-Regardless of size, all the information from an FMEA can also be captured on one visual Cause Map.
+Regardless of size, all the information from an FMEA can also be captured on one visual Cause Map diagram.
 We call it a cumulative Cause Map diagram because it’s a collection of all the different failure modes.
 A cumulative Cause Map doesn’t replace the FMEA, it complements it.
 A cumulative Cause Map diagram is ideal for recurring safety incidents, equipment failures or operational problems.
 Aggregate information is captured in one place.
 It can

 Download the cumulative Cause Map diagram PDF for the printer:

 Using the Cause Mapping® Template with an FMEA table